ReijoJaakkola/XDecisionTree/README.md

 `XDecisionTreeClassifier` is an extension of scikit-learn's `DecisionTreeClassifier` that extracts human-readable decision rules from trained trees.
 It allows you to see the model logic in a very compact **IF–ELSE** format.

-## Features
-- Extract rules from decision trees with readable feature names.
-- Generalizes rules to remove redundant constraints.
-- Prints rules in intuitive `IF ...
-THEN ...
-ELSE ...` statements.

 ## Installation
 ```bash
 pip install .